CodeReb00t/subscription-tracker/README.md

-Learning how to handle API
+Learning how to handle API And Authorization